mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 To use most of the column types, you only need to define the `type` property in your column definition.
 However, some types require additional properties to be set to make them work correctly:

-- If the column is `type: 'singleSelect'` you also need to set the `valueOptions` property in that column definition.
+- If the column type is `'singleSelect'`, you also need to set the `valueOptions` property in the respective column definition.

   ```tsx
   {